by Promod Puri

 Republic Day on January 26 is an official colossal event in India every year to celebrate the adoption of its constitution marking the nation as an independent democratic republic.

 How does the country look after all these years since its Independence from the British Raj in 1947?
-Especially when there has been quite an ideological transformation to reweave India’s social and secular fabric in the last few years since the Hindutva forces led by Narendra Modi are at the helm in the nation’s affairs.
+Especially when there has been quite an ideological transformation to reweave India’s social and secular fabric in the last few years since the Hindutva forces led by Narendra Modi are at the helm of the nation’s affairs.

 When explored, the cliché that India is a country of extremes makes it so complicated and contradictory that all the realistic but conflicting political, social, religious, and economic argumentation and statistics do not go beyond their mindset boxes.